muttoni/ask-cli-setup/deploy-sample-skill.md

 ## 3 – Test the Skill

-> **Reminder: Setup your Echo Buttons**
-> You can say, “Alexa setup my echo buttons,”

-The skill can be invoked and tested on an Echo device with Echo Buttons.
+The skill can be invoked and tested on an Echo device as well.

 1. Login to the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask).